USCDataScience/NN-fileTypeDetection/README.md

 ## Current Status

-Scafolding Created for the Flask App that leverages the Model Files Created by the Library the Flask app leverages a decision tree to classify files.
+We are working on scaffolding in the form of a [Flask App](tree/master/app/ that employs a decision tree to classify files and that uses the built model files from the library.

 ## Dependencies